Identifying Black Holes Through Space Telescopes and Deep Learning: OBSERVATION SIMULATION

 \subsection{Telescope simulation}

 The diffraction limit is the fundamental constraint on telescope resolution.
 According to the Rayleigh criterion, two objects are considered just resolvable if the first minimum (dark fringe) of the diffraction pattern created by one object coincides with the central peak of the pattern created by the other.
 The imaging FWHM of a telescope is $\theta_c=\frac{1.22 \lambda}{\mathrm{D}}$, where $\lambda$ is the wavelength and D is the diameter of the telescope.
 Throughout the observing range of optical telescopes, UV light has the highest resolution.
 Electromagnetic waves with smaller wavelengths, such as X-rays and $\gamma$-rays, are no longer possible for an optics telescope to observe because of the difficulty in focusing.
 To prevent atmosphere absorption of UV light, a telescope has to be placed on satellites.
-In our work, the configuration of the simulated telescope follows the Hubble Telescope \cite{Hubble_web}, with a resolution of 10 $\mu$as (1000$\mu$as = $\SI{1}{\arcsecond}$), as shown in Table~\ref{tab:tele_para}.
+In our work, the configuration of the simulated telescope follows the Hubble Telescope \cite{Hubble_web}, with the imaging FWHM of 10 $\mu$as (1000$\mu$as = $\SI{1}{\arcsecond}$), as shown in Table~\ref{tab:tele_para}.

-After generating the simulated image of the black hole and stellar, PSFs of the telescope for different angular sizes of images are calculated.
-Then, the PSF of the telescope is convolved with the simulated image to obtain the observed results.
-The shadows with different angular sizes are shown in the fourth and fifth columns of Fig.~\ref{fig:black_boles}.
-We define the angular size of the whole image as $\theta$, the angular size of the outer edge of the accretion disk as $\theta_\text{AD} = \arcsin\left(2 r_\text{AD} / r_\text{obs}\right)$, and the angular size of ISCO as $\theta_\text{ISCO}=\arcsin{(2 r_\text{ISCO} / r_\text{obs})}$, where $r_\text{obs}$ is the distance between the black hole and the observer.
+After generating the simulated image of the black hole and star, the Point Spread Function (PSF) of the telescope for different angular sizes of images is calculated. {The PSF describes the response of our telescope to a point source or point object.
+It essentially characterizes how a point light source would appear in the image, taking into account the diffraction effects, aberrations, and other imperfections of the optical system.
+In our situation, only diffraction is considered.} Then, the PSF of the telescope is convolved with the simulated image to obtain the observed results.
+This process is shown in Fig.~\ref{fig:telescope} (a)-(c).
+The shadows with different angular sizes are shown in Fig.~\ref{fig:telescope} (d)-(h).
+We define the angular size of the { input image of the model} as $\theta$, the angular size of the outer edge of the accretion disk as $\theta_\text{AD} = \arcsin\left(2 r_\text{AD} / r_\text{obs}\right)$, and the angular size of ISCO as $\theta_\text{ISCO}=\arcsin{(2 r_\text{ISCO} / r_\text{obs})}$, where $r_\text{obs}$ is the distance between the black hole and the observer.
 The doughnut-like shadow and size relations are shown in Fig.~\ref{fig:diff2}.
-There is almost no light distribution inside the event horizon ($r_s$), and the ISCO ($3r_s$) is approximately the center of the accretion disk. $r_\text{AD}$ is approximately 2 times $r_\text{ISCO}$.
+There is almost no light distribution inside the event horizon ($r_s$).
+The ISCO ($3r_s$) is approximately the center of the accretion disk and $r_\text{AD} \approx 2 r_\text{ISCO}$.